History of Sikhism: Guru Har Rai

-Guru Har Rai was the son of Baba Gurdita and Mata Nihal Kaur (also known as Mata Ananti Ji).
+Guru Har Rai was the son of Baba Gurdita and Mata Nihal Kaur (also known as Mata Ananti).
 Baba Gurdita was the son of the sixth Guru, Guru Hargobind.
 Guru Har Rai married Mata Kishan Kaur (sometimes also referred to as Sulakhni), daughter of Sri Daya Ram of Anoopshahr (Bulandshahr) in Uttar Pradesh on Har Sudi 3, Samvat 1697.
 Guru Har Rai had two sons: Baba Ram Rai and Sri Har Krishan.

-Although Guru Har Rai was a man of peace, he never disbanded the armed Sikh Warriors (Saint Soldiers), who earlier were maintained by his grandfather, Guru Hargobind.
-He always boosted the military spirit of the Sikhs, but he never himself indulged in any direct political and armed controversy with the contemporary Mughal Empire.
-Once, Dara Shikoh (the eldest son of emperor Shah Jahan), came to Guru Har Rai asking for help in the war of succession with his brother, the murderous Aurangzeb.
-The Guru had promised his grandfather to use the Sikh Cavalry only in defense.
-Nevertheless, he helped him to escape safely from the bloody hands of Aurangzeb's armed forces by having his Sikh warriors hide all the ferry boats at the river crossing used by Dara Shikoh in his escape.
+Though a man of peace, Guru Har Rai maintained the armed Sikh warriors established by his grandfather, Guru Hargobind, and fostered their military spirit.
+However, he refrained from direct political conflict with the Mughal Empire.
+When Dara Shikoh, the eldest son of Emperor Shah Jahan, sought help in his succession war against his brother Aurangzeb, the Guru, honoring a promise to his grandfather to use the Sikh cavalry only for defense, nonetheless assisted Dara by hiding the ferry boats he needed for his escape from Aurangzeb's forces.